Features

 Real DOM automation, with you watching.

 A live webview the agent drives and you watch.
-Ten browser tools: Open, Navigate, Click, Type, Screenshot, Evaluate JS, Get Content, Get Logs, Set Viewport, Close.
+Browser tools included: Open, Navigate, Click, Type, Screenshot, Evaluate JS, Get Content, Get Logs, Set Viewport, Close.

 Device viewport presets cover responsive layout testing.
 Per-thread session isolation means cookies don't leak between projects.
 Worktree session inheritance copies cookies into new worktrees automatically.